ybezsonov/kro/website/docs/docs/getting-started/02-deploy-a-resource-group.md

      name: app1
    ```

-   The spec fields of a Claim correspond to the parameters defined in the
+   The spec fields of an Instance correspond to the parameters defined in the
    ResourceGroup.